 Everyone has a diet danger time.
 A time during the day or the week that you are most likely to stray off your diet.
 It could be mid-afternoon, after work or dinner, just before bed or on the weekend.
 Write down the danger times in your day or week (there may be several).

 You need to have a plan to distract yourself with a different activity and have an alternate healthier tasty snack on hand that will limit the damage to your weight loss goals.
-It is also worthwhile to write down your top reasons for wanting to lose weight and have a great body.
+It is also worthwhile to write down your top reasons for wanting to lose weight.
 Reading these just before you danger times will have a significant effect on your snacking.

 These are some of the danger times to watch out for and avoid: